Netcracker/qubership-integration-sessions-management/README.md

-# Qubership Integration Platform — Sessions Management Service
+# Qubership Integration Platform — Sessions Management

 Sessions Management Service is a part of Qubership Integration Platform.
 It provides an API to manage recorded sessions of integration flows' execution stored in OpenSearch index.